 The purpose here is not to find fault with the sincere efforts of any religion to protect and to help its followers.
 Without doubt there have been many devoted and sacrificing attempts made to purify the inward life of Christianity.
 The grave obstacle which eventually proved to be insurmountable was the simple truth that the pure waters of the Fountain of Christ had gradually become tainted with compromise at their source.
 Whatever flowed out, in whatever direction, became increasingly discoloured and clouded by such compromise.

 The Church fathers themselves were appalled at the divisions which decimated even the very early Church; and all because of these differences in a literal interpretation of doctrine.
-Irenaeus counted twenty varieties of Christianity in the year a.d.
-187 (approximate), and by a.d.
-384 Epiphanius listed eighty.
+Irenaeus counted twenty varieties of Christianity in the year ad 187 (approximate), and by ad 384 Epiphanius listed eighty.
 (25)

 Bahá’u’lláh’s Teachings repeatedly explain that it is the inner meaning which is important, and not the outward event.
 This is the lesson which man has failed to learn and with tragic consequences.
 The teachings of Christ